 Despite the pushback, the launch of improved compliance and investigation software could help crypto assets become more mainstream.
 Most compliance regulations are designed to protect customers and prevent financial crimes like tax fraud, although federal law enforcement agencies have a long history of overreaching with surveillance tools.

 Coinbase acquired the blockchain intelligence startup, Neutrino, for $13.5 million last year.
-According to Block Digest, Neutrino’s founders were directly affiliated with Hacking Team—a controversial information technology firm that purportedly sold offensive surveillance capabilities to governments, law enforcement agencies, and corporations around the world, including governments with a questionable human rights record.
+According to Block Digest, Neutrino’s founders were directly affiliated with Hacking Team—a controversial information technology firm that purportedly sold offensive surveillance capabilities to governments, law enforcement agencies, and corporations around the world, including governments with questionable human rights records.

 The crypto community promptly responded with a #DeleteCoinbase campaign to encourage users to abandon the platform.
 Coinbase ultimately decided to part ways with the team members associated with Hacking Team, but the company didn’t abandon its efforts to assist governments in crypto surveillance.
 In June 2020, The Block found that Coinbase has been trying to sell blockchain analytics to several government agencies.

 Coinbase told The Block and other reporters that Coinbase Analytics’ data was fully sourced from online, publicly available data, and does not include any personally identifiable information for anyone, regardless of whether or not they use Coinbase.
 While acknowledging that the tool would be used for government compliance and investigation use cases, they reiterated that it only streamlined access to public data.

 The debate between crypto privacy advocates and mainstream adoption has been around since the beginning.
 While Bitcoin was originally built to lower transaction costs and enable micropayments, the pseudo-anonymous nature of transactions attracted privacy-conscious individuals and those that wanted an alternative to inflation-prone fiat currencies controlled by governments and central banks.